dagmara-szproch/dachshund-dash-game/README.md

 I am still a bit confused about larger devices like tablets, where there is no keyboard.
 I can't physically test the game on such devices because I do not own one.
 I am aware there is still a bug when mobiles are in landscape orientation; I am leaving that for future improvement, as I currently do not know how to resolve it.

-In the next step, I plan to add some text for players, such as: "Please rotate your device back to portrait mode for the best experience!"
+In the next step, I could add some text for players, such as: "Please rotate your device back to portrait mode for the best experience!"

 ### Automated Testing